jonipsaro/academic-kickstart/content/post/krios/index.md

 	<li><div style='background:pink; color:darkred'><b>CRITICAL:</b>  Do not fully load a cassette!
 If there is already a grid on the scope, you will be stuck!
 Typically, we will leave the first position empty.</div></li>
 	<li>Using the Flat-T autoloader forceps, transfer each clipped grid to the autoloader cassette.
 Each clipped grid should be placed such that is is held in place, just above the bottom of each "L".
 It should look like <code>L---&#8515;</code> from above.</li>
 	<li>Continue loading all of the clipped grids into the autoloader cassette.</li>
-	<li>Once all grids have been loaded, ensure that the autoloader transfer canister is cool.</li>
+	<li>Once all grids have been loaded, ensure that the autoloader transfer canister (NanoCab) is cool.</li>
 	<li>Remove the exit hatch cover and install the autoloader transfer canister.</li>
 	<li>Use the cassette holder to grab the autoloader cassette and quickly move it to the canister via the exit hatch.</li>
 	<li>Remove the canister from the transfer station.
 Ensure that the cassette is properly seated (it should be below the surface of the nitrogen and the pin a the top of the canister should extend.)